Step by Step Instructions

 - All headlines must be between 44 and 68 characters, including spaces and punctuation.

 - Go to BindleSnitch Headline Tips and Tricks for more information on this subject.

 Insert your working headline in headline box where it says, “Enter title here.”
 You can change the headline later if you need to.
 It’s a good idea to start with the headline because it is difficult to find articles that don’t have headlines.

 NOW (and we do mean now) SAVE YOUR ARTICLE AS A DRAFT TO LOCK IN THE HEADLINE.

 (Don’t worry!
 You can change the headline later if you want or need to, but it is a real bother trying to find an untitled article.)

 The Publish box moves around depending up your level of permissions.
 You will usually find it at the bottom of the page.
 When the red exclamation point turns into the PUBLISH button, you are good to go.

 INSERTING ARTICLE TEXT FROM A WORD PROCESSOR

 Copy the entire text from your word processor and paste it into the text box.
-Make sure that you get the entire article because it is a pain in the ass to have to do this twice.

 Review your text.
 If you have lost your paragraph breaks, replace them manually.
 Our style rule is that there should be a single paragraph space between paragraphs.